 - List the value of your liquid accounts, using your most recent account statements for reference.
 These include checking, savings, money market accounts, CDs and cash on hand.

 - Write down the value of any pensions, profit sharing plans, 401(k) accounts, IRAs and cash values of any life insurance policies.
+Be sure to also add any investment accounts you own.

 - List the market value of your home, rental property, and any vehicles and boats you own.